Skip to content

 rust

-// ✅ Good: Compute relevance only if detail level requires it
+// ✅ Good: Compute relevance only if the caller asked for diffs

 calculate_relevance_scores(&files);